 - Avoid the coldest days of winter: Don’t even try to venture out when the weather turns bad, even then, you should constantly keep tabs on the cold-weather tolerance of your pooch, and use it as a gauge for its outdoor exposure.

 - Dress your pooch properly during winter: it is not only humans that need protection from cold, but the canine population as well.
 Besides, dogs are known to come with their different levels of cold weather tolerance; the breeds with short light coats are affected more than those with a thick, dense coat.
-Hence the need to clothe them in coats and sweaters for warmth; but then, a pair of doggy booties to protect their delicate paws will definitely come in handy during this time, as it has been established that snow and ice can accumulate between the furry toes of your pet, causing irritation and cuts.
+Hence the need to clothe them in coats and sweaters for warmth; but then, a pair of dog boots to protect their delicate paws will definitely come in handy during this time, as it has been established that snow and ice can accumulate between the furry toes of your pet, causing irritation and cuts.
 For more options head over to our guides on dog sweaters and dog coats.

 - Be alert for symptoms of hypothermia and frostbite: Once you notice some trembling, shivering, or your dog appears weak and lacks mental alertness, it is time to go indoors.

 - Opt for extra dry sweaters: Dogs have been known to develop hypothermia when they continue to wear clothes that are already soaking wet; thus their coats and sweaters should be changed from time to time while they play in the snow.